 - Pineapple: Fresh pineapple is a must!

-How do you make roasted pineapple habanero salsa? (+ tips)
+How to make roasted pineapple habanero salsa (+ tips)

 How to store